 While this may seem complicated at first, it is actually a helpful way of understanding different programs and the way they are structured.
 In the United States, universities often have their own method of teaching a subject, so research the curriculum before you enroll in a business school.
 If you are looking for more of a mathematical and scientific approach to business, you should pursue a BS or a BSBA.
 If you are looking for a broad overview of all aspects of business, you should pick a BA or BBA.
 It is rare to see a BA and a BBA, or a BS and a BSBA, in the same specializations at the same schools.

 Colleges in the United States are different from many in other countries.
 US universities take a well-rounded approach to undergraduate academics.
 While students in the UK may dive deeper into their business area of specialization, their American counterparts are often required to study core art and science subjects, no matter their major.
-For example, students enrolled at Auburn University, the 66th-best undergraduate business program according to U.S. News & World Report, call this a “pre-business curriculum.”
+For example, students enrolled at Auburn University, the 78th-best business school according to U.S. News & World Report, call this a “pre-business curriculum.”

 The pre-business curriculum at Auburn is meant to provide students with a solid education in the arts and sciences during their freshman and sophomore years.
 In most cases, students can also take lower-level business classes before they move on to their specialization.
 Other schools follow similar course plans, including American University, which requires at least half of its business students’ total coursework to consist of non-business school classes.

 Students at universities in the United States generally pick their major at the end of their sophomore year, regardless of whether they are in business school.
 Declaring a major later allows students more time to explore courses and potential majors before deciding on one.

 There is a large variety of undergraduate business school programs and requirements at US universities.
 Most schools, however, have a set of mandatory course-areas that make up the core structure of their program.